The Sync feature allows you to synchronize your data between multiple computers and with Acronis Cloud.

 Users of the Standard license ("Perpetual", "One-Time Purchase") who didn't inherit Cloud storage from earlier versions of Acronis True Image, should upgrade to Advanced or Premium editions to be able to use Acronis Cloud.
 Both are subscriptions.
 Acronis Cloud cannot be purchased separately for Standard license, without moving to a subscription edition.
 Click "Upgrade" under Account to upgrade.
 See more here.

-- Log out from your account in Acronis True Image, close the program, start Acronis True Image, log in again
+- Log out from your account in Acronis Cyber Protect Home Office (formerly Acronis True Image), close the program, start the product, log in again

 - Issues with the Sync feature can be workarounded by recreating the Sync: